-How Gender Shapes Presidential Debates — Including Between Two Men
+How Gender Shapes Presidential Debates — Even When Between 2 Men

 With Harris set to debate Pence next week, there will be entirely new dynamics to watch for, both in terms of gender and race.

-One particular moment in the mixed-gender Democratic primary debates signaled that the women candidates felt the need to soften their anger.
-At a December Democratic primary debate moderators gave the candidates the opportunity to either "give a gift" to a fellow candidate or "ask forgiveness" of them.
+One particular moment in the mixed-gender Democratic primary debates signaled that the female candidates felt the need to soften their anger.
+At a December Democratic primary debate, moderators gave the candidates the opportunity to either "give a gift" to a fellow candidate or "ask forgiveness" of them.

 Notably, only the two women on stage asked for forgiveness, and more than that, they asked forgiveness for being passionate.